eymeen/email-maker/README.md

 // Log email variations to the console as a table emailInstance.tableVariations();

-// Download variations as a text file (backend-side) emailInstance.download('backend');

 // Download variations as a text file (frontend-side) emailInstance.download('frontend');